 It is the year of our Lord 2015 and in the tiny corner of the planet we call the 'United Kingdom' we are all quite pleased with ourselves.
 And, yes, fine: there are lots of reasons to be proud of our little island.
 We gave the world fry ups and Kat Slater and conversations about weather.
 But probably the jewel in our collective crown of smugness, the case upon which we've based our secret conviction that we're better than the rude French and the loud Americans, is the fact that we've built an entire national identity on politeness.
-We like drinking tea, and when someone pushes in front of us in a line we'll emit a loud sigh but very rarely actually say something, and if we're annoyed at people in another country we tend to prefer dropping bombs on them from up in the air so we don't have to acknowledge the messiness of blood and limbs.
-We are, for all intents and purposes, what you might call a civilized society.
+We like drinking tea, and when someone pushes in front of us in a queue we'll emit a loud sigh but very rarely actually tell them off, and if we're annoyed at people in another country we tend to prefer doing bombs on them from up in the air so we don't have to acknowledge the messiness of blood and limbs.
+We are, for all intents and purposes, what you might call a civilised society.

 And mostly, it's true.
 But, once a year, our confidence is threatened.
 Like clockwork, as August moves into September and the leaves start their falling from the trees, The X Factor makes its way back onto our television screens and resumes its status as an inescapable mainstay of UK popular culture.
 And it tells us something about ourselves.

 The Roman Empire lasted for about 500 years, though experts argue over exact dates.
 It was one of the largest empires to have ever existed, and its influence still reverberates in Western European culture.
 You know this.
 You learned about this at school.